Helpful Tips In Dealing With Disappointment

 Be aware that it could take time to work through the feelings you experience after being betrayed.
 If you decide to end the relationship, proceed with caution.
 Some friends may accept reconciliation in the future, whereas others might also move on or feel hostile toward you for your choice.

-How to cope with disappointment after hurt
+How to deal with disappointment after being hurt

 Even if you've obtained closure from a friendship or situation, you might experience a range of emotions.
 You may feel betrayed, abandoned, rejected, or hurt.
 However, letting those feelings consume your thoughts for extended periods could be unhealthy.
 Below are a few steps to take to cope with disappointment and other unwanted emotions.